aMMokschaf/csvGeom/README.md

 - --o: Specify the complete path and filename to the output-file.
 You don't need to type the .geojson-file-ending.
 - --g: The geometry-type: 'Point', 'LineString' or 'Polygon'.
 If you don't specify a type or the type can't be parsed, it will revert to 'Polygon' as a default.

+### Using csvGeom to import geometries into Field Desktop

+You have to select the data according to the value in the *Code*-column, and choose the type of geometry that should be returned for your selection.
+Each different value in the *Identifier* column corresponds to one feature in the resulting FeatureCollection.
+When choosing Point, multiple rows with the same *Identifier* will be converted to MultiPoint.
+When choosing Polygon or LineString, consecutive rows with the same *Identifier* will be treated as one Polygon/Linestring.
+If the file contains multiple non-consecutive stretches of coordinates with the same *Identifier* separated by rows with different *Identifier*s, these will be treated as a MultiPolygon or MultiLineString of the same Feature.
+Thus, each *Identifier* corresponds to one Feature.

+The GeoJSON-file can be imported into Field Desktop with 'Tools' > 'Import'.
+The *Identifiers* have to exist in the project database you want to import the file to, and their resources will be automatically updated with the corresponding geometry from the GeoJSON-file.

+Alternatively, you can copy and paste the contents of each Features *coordinates* under *geometry* manually into the corresponding field in each form in Field Desktop.

 ## Format of the csv-File
-Currently, the format of the csv-File **has** to have at least these column-headers (in any order, case-sensitive): "PtID,East,North,Code,Identifier" in the first row, and corresponding coordinates in the rows below (see examples).
+Currently, the format of the csv-File **has** to have at least these column-headers (in any order, case-sensitive): "PtID,East,North,Code,Identifier" in the first row, and corresponding coordinates and data in the rows below (see examples).
 The decimal separator is "**.**".
 Optionally, you can specify the height value.
 For example, the csv-File may look like this:

 | PtID    |               East |              North | Height |    Code | Identifier|
 |---------|-------------------:|-------------------:|-------:|--------:|----------:|